What is public question time?

 How much time is allowed to ask questions?

-A minimum of 15 minutes is allowed for all questions during public question time.
+A maximum of 15 minutes is allowed for all questions during public question time.
 The extension of question time beyond this time is at the discretion of the Presiding Member.

 How are questions submitted?

 If you would like to ask a question at a Council Meeting we ask that you register and submit your questions in writing before midday on the day of the meeting.
 If your question/s is complex, we suggest you submit your question/s to the Chief Executive's Office as early as possible.
 This allows any research to be conducted so a complete and considered answer can be given at the meeting rather than your question/s being ‘taken on notice’.